 Art Gallery Exhibits

-The City of Springboro’s newest addition to the Performing Arts Center (PAC) is an Art Gallery, located in the center’s lobby, 115 Wright Station Way.
+The City of Springboro is pleased to offer an Art Gallery in the Performing Arts Center (PAC) lobby, 115 Wright Station Way.
 Exhibits, which feature local artists showcasing a variety of mediums, change monthly.

 To have your work considered for an exhibit, please follow these steps: